FeedForward Neural Networks: Layers, Functions, and Importance

 Layer of input

 It contains the neurons that receive input.
 The data is subsequently passed on to the next tier.
-The input layer’s total number of neurons is equal to the number of variables in the dataset.
+The input layer’s total number of neurons equals the number of variables in the dataset.

 Hidden layer

 This is the intermediate layer, which is concealed between the input and output layers.
-This layer has a large number of neurons that perform alterations on the inputs.
-They then communicate with the output layer.
+It has many neurons that alter the inputs and then communicate with the output layer.

 Output layer

-It is the last layer and is depending on the model’s construction.
-Additionally, the output layer is the expected feature, as you are aware of the desired outcome.
+It is the last layer and depends on the model’s construction.
+The output layer is the expected feature, as you know the desired outcome.

 Neurons weights

-Weights are used to describe the strength of a connection between neurons.
-The range of a weight’s value is from 0 to 1.
+Weights describe the strength of a connection between neurons.
+A weight’s value ranges from 0 to 1.

 Cost Function in Feedforward Neural Network

 The cost function is an important factor of a feedforward neural network.
 Generally, minor adjustments to weights and biases have little effect on the categorized data points.
-Thus, to determine a method for improving performance by making minor adjustments to weights and biases using a smooth cost function.
+Thus, a method for improving performance can be determined by making minor adjustments to weights and biases using a smooth cost function.

 The mean square error cost function is defined as follows: